mikkelkrogsholm/encrypted_dashboard/README.md

 It seems that only one of the containers aquire the SSL certificate.
 Maybey someone with more Nginx skills than me can have a look.

-**Upload limit**

-There seems to be an upload-limit when we're running behind Nginx.
-This can be fixed in the config file.
-If any knows how, please do.
-Here is a link I found regarding the issue: https://support.rstudio.com/hc/en-us/community/posts/200769376--Unexpected-response-from-server-error-with-file-upload

 ## NICE TO HAVE FIXED

 **Multiple users in Rstudio Server**